-When any of that happens, you wouldn't be fit to do any form of work to earn an income anymore.
+When any of that happens, you might not be able to do any form of work to earn an income anymore.

-What happens to the potential future income that’s needed to pay for the essentials and things that you want?
+What happens to the future income that’s needed to pay for the essentials that are listed above?

 How Much Coverage Do You Need?

-If your monthly income is $10,000 ($120,000 annually), if anything happens to you now, you would’ve lost the potential income from now to your retirement age, agree?
+If your monthly income is $10,000 ($120,000 annually), and anything happens to you now, you would’ve lost the potential income from now to your retirement age.